What is hives

 - Have you ever been treated for urticaria before?

-- Has tissue swelling (angioedema) occurred, for example, on the face, hands, feet, or genital area?
+- Has tissue swelling (angioedema) occurred, for example on the face, hands and feet or in the genital area?

 - Is there an intolerance to certain foods or medications?